 The renal site of action of vasopressin, aldosterone, and ANP is the collecting duct in the terminal portion of the nephron.
-Either a decrease in the GFR or an increase in proximal tubular reabsorption, or both, can diminish distal sodium and water delivery to the site of action of these hormones in the collecting duct.
-Because escape from the sodium-retaining effect of aldosterone is dependent on an increased rate of delivery of sodium to the distal nephron, the responses to arterial underfilling may diminish sodium delivery to the collecting duct, thereby explaining the impaired aldosterone escape that is characteristic of arterial underfilling (Figure 9).
+Either a decrease in the GFR or an increase in proximal tubular reabsorption, or both, can di-

 In circumstances of arterial underfilling due to either a decrease in cardiac output or primary peripheral arterial vasodilation, a number of factors would lead to a decreased sodium and water delivery to the collecting duct (Figure 10).
 Advanced heart failure is associated with renal vasoconstriction and a decrease in renal perfusion that decrease distal tubular sodium and water delivery.
-Moreover, direct effects of adrenergic stimulation and angiotensin increase proximal tubular sodium and water reabsorption.
+Moreover, direct effects of adrenergic stimulation31 and angiotensin32,33 increase proximal tubular sodium and water reabsorption.
 Thus, impaired aldosterone escape secondary to the consequences of arterial underfilling suggest that aldosterone-mediated sodium retention is important in heart failure.
-Support for this conclusion derives from the demonstration that large doses of spironolactone (400 mg per day) reverse sodium retention in patients with heart failure (Figure 11).
+Support for this conclusion derives from the demonstration that large doses of spironolactone (400 mg per day) reverse sodium retention in patients with heart failure (Figure 11).34

-Figure 13.-Enalapril therapy reduces 6-month mortality and hormonal levels in patients with severe congestive heart failure (from Swedberg et al with permission).
-A II = angiotensin II, Aldo = aldo-sterone, ANP = atrial natriuretic peptide, NE = norepinephrine
+Figure 13.-Enalapril therapy reduces 6-month mortality and hormonal levels in patients with severe congestive heart failure (from Swedberg et al40 with permission).
+A II = angiotensin II, Aldo = aldosterone, ANP = atrial natriuretic peptide, NE = norepinephrine

-Figure 14.-The characteristics of underfilling (left) and overflow (right) hypotheses of renal sodium and water retention in cirrhosis are shown (from Schrier with permission).
+Figure 14.-The characteristics of underfilling (left) and overflow (right) hypotheses of renal sodium and water retention in cirrhosis are shown (from Schrier17 with permission).

-A resistance to the normal diuretic and natriuretic response to exogenous ANP is another hallmark of heart failure both in experimental models and in humans.
-There are several explanations for this ANP resistance: inhibition of renal ANP receptors; immunoreactive plasma ANP that is biologically inactive; or increased neutral endopeptidase activity in the proximal tubule that degrades ANP, thus limiting the hormone delivery to the distal collecting-duct sites of action.
+A resistance to the normal diuretic and natriuretic response to exogenous ANP is another hallmark of heart failure both in experimental models^{35,36} and in humans.^{8,9} There are several explanations for this ANP resistance: inhibition of renal ANP receptors; immunoreactive plasma ANP that is biologically inactive; or increased neutral endopeptidase activity in the proximal tubule that degrades ANP, thus limiting the hormone delivery to the distal collecting-duct sites of action.
 These three possibilities for ANP resistance should be associated with decreased activation of the secondary messenger for ANP, namely cyclic guanosine monophosphate (cyclic GMP).
 When cyclic GMP levels are measured in the urine of patients with heart failure, levels are increased and are correlated with plasma ANP concentrations.
-When this correlation between plasma ANP and urinary cyclic GMP was studied in patients with heart failure, a linear relationship was found (Figure 12).
-This last finding supports the concept that diminished renal distal tubular sodium and water delivery is the mechanism of ANP resistance in heart failure, rather than the aforementioned other possibilities.
+When this correlation between plasma ANP and urinary cyclic GMP was studied in patients with heart failure, a linear relationship was found (Figure 12).37 This last finding supports the concept that diminished renal distal tubular sodium and water delivery is the mechanism of ANP resistance in heart failure, rather than the aforementioned other possibilities.

 Because increased renal adrenergic tone is known to increase proximal tubular sodium reabsorption, renal denervation in animals with experimental heart failure might be expected to reverse the ANP resistance.
-Recent studies have indeed shown that renal denervation reverses the resistance to ANP in experimental heart failure.
-The first detectable hormonal increase in heart failure is the plasma ANP level, thus raising the possibility that the early onset of sodium retention in cardiac decompensation is delayed by ANP.
+Recent studies have indeed shown that renal denervation reverses the resistance to ANP in experimental heart failure.38 The first detectable hormonal increase in heart failure is the plasma ANP level, thus raising the possibility that the early onset of sodium retention in cardiac decompensation is delayed by ANP.
 The following study provides some experimental evidence to support this possibility in early heart failure, even though ANP resistance characterizes advanced heart failure.39 A comparable decrease in mean arterial pressure was produced in dogs by ventricular tachycardia and thoracic vena caval constriction.
 Whereas plasma ANP levels rose only with ventricular tachycardia, a decrease in sodium excretion occurred only with caval constriction.
 The role of the increased ANP concentration with ventricular tachycardia to delay sodium retention was supported by the finding that caval constriction no longer caused sodium retention if exogenous ANP was simultaneously infused to produce a plasma ANP concentration comparable to that observed with ventricular tachycardia.